About Futures CoLab

 Digital Disruptions for Global Sustainability

 Futures CoLab ran an online facilitated dialogue exercise from March 4 to March 24, 2019 to generate broad inputs to inform the development of the Research, Innovation, and Action Agenda.
 The goal was to explore disruptions to the systems sustaining unsustainability and opportunities to shift society toward a more equitable and sustainable path.
 The final report is forthcoming.
-The final report is available for download now.
+The final report is now available for download.

 Alternative Futures for Climate Philanthropy